wrong-about-everything/Validol/docs/faq/what_is_the_best_way_to_validate_json_request_in_java.rst

-What is the best way to validate json request in Java?
+What is the best way to validate a json request in Java?
 -------------------------------------------------------------
 Problem
 ^^^^^^^^